Kallangur railway station

-Kallangur railway station is located on the Redcliffe Peninsula railway line in Queensland, Australia.
-It serves the suburb of Kallangur in the City of Moreton Bay opening on 4 October 2016.
-It is located between Goodfellows and Dohles Rocks Roads.
-The station is expected to generate a business centre in the immediate surrounding area.
+Kallangur is a railway station operated by Queensland Rail on the Redcliffe Peninsula line.
+It opened in 2016 and serves the Moreton Bay suburb of Kallangur.
+It is an elevated station, featuring two side platforms.

 Construction of the station was delayed after design problems in the nearby road-over-rail bridges were identified.

 Services

 Kallangur is served by trains operating from Kippa-Ring to Roma Street and Springfield Central.
 Some afternoon weekday services continue to Ipswich.